microsoft/genaiscript/docs/src/content/docs/reference/scripts/files.md

 ---
 title: Files
 description: Learn how to perform file system operations using the fs object in your scripts.
-keywords: file system, fs object, readFile, findFiles, paths
+keywords: file system, fs object, readText, findFiles, paths
 sidebar:
     order: 13
 ---